-The RCP's Guidance on safe medical staffing working party report aims to help those planning and organising core hospital medical services to answer the question: ‘How many doctors or their alternatives, with what capabilities, do we need to provide safe, timely and effective care for patients with medical problems?'
+The RCP's Guidance on safe medical staffing working party report aims to help those planning and organising core hospital medical services to answer the question: ‘How many doctors do we need to provide safe, timely and effective care for patients with medical problems?'

-Please note: This guidance is under review.
-We are working with doctors in training to develop updated guidance.
+This guidance is currently under review.
+We are working with resident doctors in training to develop updated guidance.

 Key points